Shiraz University: After revolution

 After the 1979 Islamic Revolution overthrew the Pahlavi dynasty, drastic changes were implemented at all universities.
 The name of Pahlavi University was immediately changed to Shiraz University.
 All universities were closed for three years in a so-called Iran's Cultural Revolution of 1980-1987 to Islamize all the universities.
 Later in 1986, the Iranian Ministry of Health, Treatment, and Medical Education took over the schools related to health and medical sciences including mainly Medicine, Dentistry, Pharmacy, and Nursing which resulted in the separation of these schools from the university campus and the establishment of Shiraz University of Medical Sciences.
 Also in 2004, former Electronic Industries College which was originally founded in 1968, was named Shiraz University of Technology as an independent university.

 Since then, Shiraz University acted as "The Mother/Maternal University" (دانشگاه مادر) and became responsible for the establishment of many later founded universities in the south of Iran including Hormozgan, Persian Gulf in Bushehr, Yasouj, Shiraz University of Technology, Fasa, Shiraz University of Arts among others.
 Shiraz University is also responsible for monitoring and evaluating 166 universities and institutes of higher education in Fars province.

 Shiraz University also pioneered many PhD programs for the first time in Iran.
 Among them are Organic chemistry and Chemistry-Physics.

 Seal

 The official seal of the Shiraz University serves as the signature and symbol of authenticity on documents issued by the university.
 Before the Islamic Revolution in Iran, a logo was used as the official logo of Pahlavi University inspired by Persepolis.
 The logo was inscribed with two words; Wisdom and Endeavor.
 However, after the revolution, this logo was also changed.

-After the Revolution, the later seal designed by the current faculty of Department of Arts, Bahman Feizabi inspired by the logo designed for The Asia Institute.
-According to him the basic motif for the new seal was inspired by the tree of life relief in Taq Bostan which is one of the most important motifs in the Sassanid era.
-The tree of life is a concept used in science, religion, philosophy, myth and other fields, and is represented as a branching tree that reflects the idea that all life is related to each other on Earth.
+After the Revolution, the later seal designed by the current faculty of Department of Arts, Bahman Feizabi inspired by the logo designed for the Asia Institute.